pjungwir/benchbase-and-temporal-foreign-keys/slides.md

     - There is a benchmarking talk where Melanie Plageman advises running `initdb` before every benchmark, because apparently initializing your first WAL files is a decent amount of work, and if you don't always include it your runs won't be comparable.
+- Oh btw, whenever you say `clean` it blows away all your results!
+  I've lost several files I wanted to keep because of that.
+  I have a script to run a benchmark and immediately copy the files.